fabricecordelieres/IJ-Plugin_KymoButler_for_ImageJ/README.md

 ## Setting-up the plugin
-To use the plugin, you will first need to get an register from [KymoButler](https://deepmirror.ai/software/kymobutler/).
-They provide pay-per-use access to their API.
-Once registered, you'll be provided with an API link to be entered under __Plugins/KymoButler for ImageJ/KymoButler Options__:

 ![KymoButler_Options](img/KymoButler_Options.png)

 Parameters:

 * _KymoButler API URL:_ The URL provided by [KymoButler](https://deepmirror.ai/software/kymobutler/).
-You can get a free trial of the KymoButler API (25 free uses) by registering [here](https://deepmirror.ai/KymoButler/getAPI) through their webform.
+The default API restricts image size, computation time, and batch processing.
 * _Server timeout:_ The maximum time the plugin will wait for a response from the server before cancelling the process.
 * _Debug mode:_ Allows debugging possible communication issues with the server (see the [Debug options and tools](#debug-options-and-tools) section).